pranabbhardwaj137/CODEXO_CargoLedger/README.md

 Submit and Verify: Once all details are entered, submit the form.
 The system will record the verification status on the Diamante blockchain, ensuring data integrity and transparency.

 ## Use case
 Logistics Company: The primary user who logs cargo data into the blockchain for verification.

 Regulatory Authorities: May view cargo status to verify compliance with shipping regulations.

 Clients/Partners: Can access cargo records to confirm that the cargo has been verified and approved.

+## Future Development
+With further development, the integration of these two components will offer a complete Cargo Verification system, combining secure login and data storage functionalities under one unified interface.

+## Contributing
+Contributions to this project are welcome.
+Feel free to fork the repository and submit pull requests with improvements or features.